Finite-Sample and Distribution-Free Fair Classification: Optimal Trade-off Between Excess Risk and Fairness, and the Cost of Group-Blindness: Discussion

 \section{Discussion}

-In this work, we propose a comprehensive framework for fair classification with guaranteed fairness and excess risk for various fairness notions in both group-aware and group-blind scenarios.
-For binary sensitive attributes, we derive minimax lower bounds for the excess risks, which reveal the trade-off between group-blind excess risk and fairness, and uncover the cost of group-blindness.
+In this work, we propose a comprehensive framework for fair classification with guaranteed fairness and excess risk across various fairness notions in both group-aware and group-blind scenarios.
+For binary sensitive attributes, we derive minimax lower bounds for excess risk, revealing the trade-off between excess risk and fairness, as well as the cost of group-blindness.
 In the following, we point out some interesting directions for future work.

 For binary sensitive attributes, we study the excess risk when $\1(2\eta^G>1)$ is sufficiently fair or unfair.
-When $\U(\1(2\eta^G>1))$ is near $\alpha$, additional assumptions, such as those similar to the detection condition \citep{tong2013plug}, are required to quantify the error of $\hat\lambda^G$.
-Then it would be interesting to derive a matching minimax lower bound, especially in the group-blind scenario.
+When $\U(\1(2\eta^G>1))$ approaches $\alpha$, additional assumptions, such as the detection condition \citep{tong2013plug}, are required to quantify the error of $\hat\lambda^G$.
+It would be interesting to derive a matching minimax lower bound, especially for the group-blind scenario.

 For binary sensitive attributes, there is a gap $O_P(|\lambda^{*{\rm aware}}_\alpha|N^{-\frac{1}{2}})$ between the group-aware excess risk upper and lower bounds.
 We conjecture the upper bound is tight and new techniques may be required to prove the lower bound $O_P(|\lambda^{*{\rm aware}}_\alpha|N^{-\frac{1}{2}})$.